Sikorsky CH-53K King Stallion: CH-53K

-On 5 May 2014, General James F. Amos announced during the official roll-out that it will be called the "King Stallion".
+In May 2014, General James F. Amos announced during the official roll-out that it will be called the "King Stallion".
 On 27 October 2015, the CH-53K took its first flight.
-On 7 March 2018, one lifted a payload of 36,000 lb, the maximum weight on the single center-point cargo hook.
-The first CH-53K was delivered to the USMC on 16 May 2018; at the time, 18 additional helicopters were in production, and the second was planned for delivery in early 2019.
+In March 2018, one lifted a payload of 36,000 lb, the maximum weight on the single center-point cargo hook.
+The first CH-53K was delivered to the USMC on 16 May 2018.
+At the time, 18 additional helicopters were in production, and the second was planned for delivery in early 2019.

 In December 2018, the CH-53K was projected to not be combat ready as expected in late 2019, due to delivery delays caused by technical flaws found in testing, which resulted in a major program restructuring.
 Flaws included the engine reingesting exhaust gas, limited service life for the rotor gear boxes, late deliveries of redesigned parts, and deficiencies with the tail rotor and driveshaft.
 It is estimated that the delay will push back delivery of combat-ready CH-53Ks until May 2020.

-In 2023, an order was placed with Sikorsky Helicopters for 35 CH-53K helicopters for US$2.77 billion, as production ramped up at the manufacturing facility to fill orders.
+In 2023, an order was placed with Sikorsky Helicopters for 35 CH-53K helicopters, for US$2.77 billion, as production ramped up at the manufacturing facility to fill orders.